 Houses, Villas, and Palaces in the Roman World, by Alexander McKay (reprinted 1998).
 A standard text on Roman atrium-peristyle houses.

 Castle, by David Macaulay.
 Where some people lived in the Middle Ages.
-For kids.
+Easy reading.

 Houses in Ancient Egypt